rackerlabs/docs-style-guide/README.rst

 ===========================================

-This document contains writing, style, terminology, and image guidelines for Rackspace documentation.
-Use these guidelines to create clear, concise, and consistent technical content for Rackspace customers.
+This document contains writing, style, terminology, and image guidelines for Rackspace technical documentation.
+Use these guidelines to create clear, concise, and consistent technical content.

 The guide is published to GitHub Pages at http://rackerlabs.github.io/docs-rackspace/style-guide/index.html.